Chatbot Development: The Complete Guide for Business in 2022

 - Cloud storage tools (e.g., Dropbox, Google Drive, OneDrive, etc.),

 - any other business software that your company is using.

 And again, you can evaluate each of these integrations the same way you evaluated areas for automation, languages, and channels.
 Use metrics like “Importance” and “Impact” of integrating these tools with the chatbot.
-“Ease” and “Time” metrics might be out of your expertise, so you can skip them or leave for the chatbot development company to fill out in the future.
+“Ease” and “Time” metrics might be out of your expertise, so you can skip them or leave them for the chatbot development company to fill out in the future.

 6. Choosing the right chatbot development company or chatbot platform